schoolofcities/urban-data-storytelling/docs/notebooks/urban-data-analytics/1-what-and-where-of-data/what-and-where-of-data.md

 4. **Analyze data.** Start by exploring the data to understand its structure and any statistical patterns.
 Then perform your analysis -- for example, are you trying to uncover trends, or measure the relationship among variables?
 5. **Visualize data.** Create plots, maps, or other visual representations that illustrate the structure, trends, or relationships present in your data.
 6. **Present data.** Clearly communicate your results to your intended audience.
 This could involve writing a report, or creating a presentation or interactive dashboard.
 Whatever gets your message across!

+It is important to iterate through some of these steps and make updates as needed.
+For example, if step 5 (visualize your data) reveals that you have an imbalanced dataset, you may need to go back to step 3 or 4 to address this.

 ## Getting help